koii-network/blog/_posts/2025-02-13-Earn-Crypto-With-AI-Agent.md

 # Getting Started

-Setting up your Prometheus agent is simple and free.
+Setting up your Prometheus agent is simple as can be.
 All you need are two access keys to begin earning rewards while your AI assistant works around the clock.

 - An Anthropic Key:
     - Anthropic operates the Claude-3.5-Sonnet, which we use to help power Koii's Prometheus AI.
+    - 💸 Special Limited Time Offer (Feb 14th - Feb 21, 2025): Run the task and subscribe to the Anthropic platform with just $5 to receive $20+ in $KOII tokens as a reward - **a 4x return on your initial investment!**
 - And a GitHub Token:
     - GitHub is where the AI agent stores the code it writes to coordinate with all the other agents.